 If you have time, you can also take the more difficult 5.4-mile and 1,600 feet of elevation gain, hike to Wahkeena Falls.
-At 240 feet, Wahkeena Falls are not as well-known, but is worth it for the pretty views and considerably less visitors.
+At 240 feet, Wahkeena Falls is not as well-known but is worth it for the pretty views and considerably fewer visitors.

 Can You Swim In The Falls?

 Swimming is not allowed.
 There isn’t much of a pool at the bottom, either.
 See the photo below of the view looking down from the Benson Bridge.